 The urban courses 1-6 will be in the town, and will be mostly on hard surfaces.
 Please be aware that the town also has its share of contours!
 Courses will be planned to avoid heavy traffic but participants will have to cross some roads on their courses.

 Maps for courses 1-6 are 1:5000 scale, with sizes ranging from A4 to A3+ according to course.
-Maps for other courses are 1:10,000 scale, A4 sized.
+Maps for other courses are 1:5,000 scale, A4 sized.
 All maps will be pre-printed with courses and will be printed on waterproof paper.

-Dogs not allowed on urban courses, but are allowed on the Heath if kept under control at all times.
+Dogs not allowed on urban courses, but are allowed on the Heath if kept on a lead at all times.

 We are grateful to the Heath Sports Club, which has allowed us to use their venue for this event.
 The Sports Club offers food and drinks, and toilet facilities, and showers will be available at a charge of £1 per person.